Urist-Mc-Urist/DoppeLLaMA/README.md

 ## Local Install (Linux/Mac)

-Create a new discord bot, name it "DoppLLaMA", and copy and paste your bot token into teh `.env-template` file.
+Create a new discord bot, name it "DoppLLaMA", and copy and paste your bot token into the `.env-template` file (See the colab link for instructions on how to set up a new bot).
+Rename `.env-template` to `.env`

-Clone the repo and then run the `setup.sh` and `run.sh` commands Unfortunately, DoppeLLaMA needs libraries that are not compatible with windows.
+Clone the repo and then run the `setup.sh` and `run.sh` commands

+Unfortunately, DoppeLLaMA needs libraries that are not compatible with windows.
 So Currently, Windows isn't supported.

 ## Google Colab